Rafael Hernández Airport: Cargo

+As of September 2025, the following cargo airlines which operate at the airport:

 Statistics

-This table shows the continuous growth of passenger traffic at the airport since 2001, but affected in 2009 by the lack of new flights: For year 2007 the airport transported 400,473 passengers, nearly a 500% increase in five years.
+This table shows the continuous growth of passenger traffic at the airport since 2001, but affected in 2009 by the lack of new flights.
+For the year 2007, the airport transported 400,473 passengers, nearly a 500% increase in five years.
 Rafael Hernández Airport has an average of 47 regular passengers flights per week.